salesforce/logai/README.md

 Below we briefly introduce several ways to explore and use LogAI, including exploring LogAI GUI portal, benchmarking deep-learning based log anomaly detection using LogAI, and building your own log analysis application with LogAI.
+Please visit [LogAI Documentation]() for more detailed documentation.

 ### Explore LogAI GUI Portal